laravel/spark-docs/european-vat.md

     composer require mpociot/vat-calculator

 You can enable collection of European VAT by calling the `collectEuropeanVat` method from the `booted` method of your application's `SparkServiceProvider`.
-The `collectEuropeanVat` method accepts one argument, which is the home country of your business:
+The `collectEuropeanVat` method accepts the home country of your business as its only argument:

     Spark::collectEuropeanVat('GB');

 Calling this method is all you need to do to enable European VAT collection.
-Your customers will automatically be prompted for their billing address on registration, and their billing address will be compared to their credit card's bank country of origin to gather two form of location proofs.
+Your customers will automatically be prompted for their billing address on registration, and their billing address will be compared to their credit card's country of origin in order to gather two form of location proofs.
 The customer will not be able to register or subscribe if these two pieces of information do not match.
 Spark will also allow customers to supply a VAT ID if they are registering on behalf of a VAT registered company.

 When a customer updates their billing information or VAT ID in your application, Spark will automatically call Stripe to update the subscription with the new correct tax rate percentage, so you do not have to do this manually.